-There’s a lot that goes into digital marketing for startups.
-But when you prioritize these practices, you’ll be poised to see impressive success, growth, and development.
+There’s a lot that goes into effective digital marketing for startups.
+But when you prioritize these eight practices, you’ll be poised to see impressive success, growth, and development.

 Of course, it can feel overwhelming with all that goes into keeping a nascent company powering through, especially in times like these.
 Create an action plan with the help of a startup marketing agency that’s thorough yet doable, and you’ll be headed in the right direction.